 With so many of us working from home nowadays, the need for a home office space is high on everyone’s list.
 But sometimes you don’t just need a home office to accommodate one person’s workspace, in fact it’s fairly common now to require a home office setup for two.

 Whether that be a big enough space with two separate desks, chairs, and computers or whether you’re looking for a desk to comfortably fit two people working side by side will depend entirely on your needs and the type of work the two of you are likely to be doing.

 Here we’ll look at some options to consider when setting up your home office for two people.

 1) Getting The Right Desk For Two People

 Your best bet when buying this type of desk is to go with a desk that is at least 6-feet long and preferably has some additional shelves attached on top or beside.

 One of the biggest issues we see with those who are trying to set up a home office for two is that they are not getting enough storage space for their needs.

-When working on your own computer, you are able to store small and medium-sized items on the top shelves, but when you have two people working together, you may start to run out of space quickly.
+When working on your own computer, you are able to store small and medium-sized items on the bottom shelves, but when you have two people working together, you may start to run out of space quickly.